Skip to main content

 Image Recognition with Neural Networks: A Beginner’s Guide

-If you’re anything like me, you must be anxious to understand how computers are able to recognize images.
-Certainly, it can’t be magic, we know that for a fact, but how does it work?
+If you’re anything like me, you must be anxious to understand how computers can do image recognition.
+Certainly, it can’t be magic—we know that for a fact—but how does it work?

 As a disclaimer, I’m not a neural network expert.
 I love to learn and share my knowledge and experience.
 Hence, the following example is more like a “hello world” of image recognition.
-I’m also not a math genius either, meaning if I can understand how the math works, everyone can!
+I’m also not a math genius, which means that if I can understand how math works, everyone can!

-That said, don’t worry if you’re new to image recognition based on neural networks, we’ll start with the very basics and work our way up.
-By the end of this blog post, you will have an understanding of how computers are able to recognize the simplest of patterns.
+That said, don’t worry if you’re new to image recognition based on neural networks.
+We’ll start with the very basics and work our way up.
+By the end of this blog post, you will understand how computers recognize the simplest patterns.

 Building Blocks of Images: Pixels and Patterns